- Agricultural Engineer

 Average Salary in India

-Agriculture engineering also known as Agri engineering is a profession that is suitable for all gender types as the activities and the tasks required to do in this profession can be carried out by all genders.
+Agriculture engineering also known as Agri engineering is a profession that is suitable for all gender types as the activities and the tasks required to do in this profession can be carried out by anyone.
+Any individual planning to make a career as agricultural engineer regardless of gender can pursue agricultural engineering.

 Any special needs